danielfrg/pelican-jupyter/README.md

 ## Requirements

-- `pelican==3.3` > 3 shoud work
+- `pelican==3.3`
-- `ipython==1.1.0` > 1 shoudl work
+- `ipython==1.1.0`

-Also some libraries are used by the IPython.nbconvert:
+Also some libraries are used by `IPython.nbconvert`:
 - `Sphinx==1.1.3`
 - [pandoc](http://johnmacfarlane.net/pandoc/)

-I test this under Python 3, Python 2 in theory works but I do not test it.

-I recommend using Python 3 because all the libraries already support it.
+I recommend Python 3 because all the libraries already support it and is the main target of this plugin, python 2.7 should work in any case.

 ## Installation